The Mentalist: Production

 On May 10, 2014, CBS renewed the series for a 13-episode seventh season, which premiered on November 30, 2014, and later announced it as the final season.

-In the season seven episode "Orange Blossom Ice Cream", scenes set in Beirut were filmed in Los Angeles and supplemented by freelance footage of Beirut by Michael Timney.
+In the season-seven episode "Orange Blossom Ice Cream", scenes set in Beirut were filmed in Los Angeles and supplemented by freelance footage of Beirut by Michael Timney.

 Distribution

 TNT began syndicating The Mentalist in the fall of 2011.
-In the period between the end of Late Show with David Letterman and Late Show with Stephen Colbert in the summer of 2015, The Mentalist was carried weeknights on CBS in full as part of the network's temporary late-night lineup.
+In the period between the end of Late Show with David Letterman and The Late Show with Stephen Colbert in the summer of 2015, The Mentalist was carried weeknights on CBS in full as part of the network's temporary late-night lineup.
 The show also aired on the CTV Television Network in Canada.
-In Brazil the show also aired on SBT and Warner Channel.
+In Brazil, the show also aired on SBT and Warner Channel.